HerrMotz/bachelor-thesis/publication/main.typ

   $
 ] <def:spo>

+#definition[An *RDF graph* is a set of RDF triples.
+An RDF triple is said to be asserted in an RDF graph if it is an element of the RDF graph @W3C_RDF_1.2_Proposal.] <def:rdf_graph>

 if subject *$s$* relates to object *$o$* in a way which the predicate *$p$* describes.

 #example[
-  Suppose a subject is given the name "Johann Wolfgang von Goethe", which relates to an object of the name "University of Leipzig", in the way, that the subject was a student at the object.
+  Suppose a subject is given the name "Johann Wolfgang von Goethe", which relates to an object of the name "University of Leipzig", in the way, that the subject was educated at the object.
 Using the formalism from @def:spo, one might be inclined to produce something like:
   $
     bold("s") := "Johann Wolfgang von Goethe", \
     bold("p") := "educated at", \